aryehof/dart-eventnotifier/README.md

 Broadcasts named events to interested subscribers.
 When an event occurs, a method (callbacks) associated with the subscriber is executed.

+This is primarily intended to be mixed-in with a domain model to support change notifications.

 ## Usage

 A simple usage example (see the test static EventNotifier method):